Number of staff and nature of the first instance authority

 Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?

-Asylum Service 71 Ministry of Interior Yes
+Asylum Service 160 Ministry of Interior Yes

 Source: Asylum Service.

 The Asylum Service, a department of the Ministry of Interior, is responsible for the first instance determination of asylum applications, including the examination of the Dublin Regulation criteria.
 Pursuant to the latest amendments to the Refugee Law, the Asylum Service is entitled to issue a return decision together with a negative decision in a single administrative act.
 The Asylum Service also offers the applicant the option of voluntary return to their country of origin.
-If no response is received by the rejected applicant about voluntary return or request for assisted voluntary return, then the return decision is referred to Aliens and Immigration Unit (AIU) who in charge of execution of return decisions and deportation orders.
-The Asylum Service is also responsible, per the Refugee Law, for the operation of reception and accommodation centers for asylum seekers, as well as for coordinating all other competent authorities on asylum issues.[1]
+If no response is received by the rejected applicant about voluntary return or request for assisted voluntary return, then the return decision is referred to the Aliens and Immigration Unit (AIU) who is in charge of execution of return decisions and deportation orders.
+The Asylum Service is also responsible, per the Refugee Law, for the operation of reception and accommodation centres for asylum seekers, as well as for coordinating all other competent authorities on asylum issues.[1]

-Up until 2019, the Asylum Service decided independently without interference from the Ministry of Interior.
-However, from time to time the Ministry of Interior would have input in setting the policy for asylum seekers from specific countries of origin such as when there is an influx of asylum seekers from a country in conflict (i.e. Iraq, Syria).
+Up until 2019, the Asylum Service made decisions independently without interference from the Ministry of Interior.
+However, from time to time, the Ministry of Interior would have input in setting the policy for asylum seekers from specific countries of origin such as when there is an influx of asylum seekers from a country in conflict (i.e. Iraq, Syria).
 From mid-2019 onwards, the Ministry of Interior has played a major role in asylum issues, including the determination of the countries to be included in the safe countries list.
 All the decisions taken by Asylum Service caseworkers and EUAA case workers on asylum claims need to be confirmed by the Head of the Asylum Service[7] or a case worker authorised by the Minister of Interior.[8]
-In practice all cases are confirmed and signed off by senior caseworkers with such authorisation who are not actively involved in working on the case.
+In practice, all cases are confirmed and signed off by senior caseworkers with such authorisation who are not actively involved in working on the case.

 There is currently no formal quality assurance unit established at the Asylum Service.
 While discussions have started on establishing such a unit, they have been stalled due to a lack of capacity and discussions on the nature of the quality assurance work.
 However, part of the responsibility introduced for team leaders is to monitor the consistency of decisions of junior staff.